v3c70r/helloVulkan/readme.md

 Number of images in the swap chain is set to `minImageCount +1`.

+After creation of swap chain, a set of handles are created to retrieve images from swap chain.

 ## Create Image Views

+`VkImageView` is a handle to view image.
+It describes how images are treated. i.e. the meta data of images.
+In this case, we create one image view for each images in the swap chain.
 ## Create Render Pass

+A render pass consists of attachments, attachment references, subpass and subpass dependency.

 ## Create Graphics Pipeline